MIZOGUCHIKoki/MIZOGUCHIKoki/README.md

 ## Overview

-I'm a student of Kochi University of Technology and researching network construction, security and authentication technologies.
+I'm a student of The Graduate University for Advanced Studies, called SOKENDAI.
+I'm researching network secruriy and authentication protocol at National Institute of Informatics, JAPAN.

 ❤️ means my highest pressure in my comments and reactions!!!

-- [Here](https://www.ugs.kochi-tech.ac.jp/250373b/) is my official web page.
+- [Here]((https://mizoguchikoki.github.io/) is my official web page.
-- [Here](https://mizoguchikoki.github.io/) is my official web page, which includes a 25-minute to 5-minute cycle timer constructed using React.

 <!--
 <p align="left">